v0lta/PyTorch-Wavelet-Toolbox/docs/intro_boundary_wavelets.rst

   The transformation matrix on the left is the matrix-product of all three scale-matrices.

-Figure :numref:`fig-boundary-analysis2d` shows the sparsity pattern of a two-dimensional orthogonalized analysis matrix, constructed with
+Figure :numref:`fig-boundary-analysis2d` shows the sparsity pattern of a two-dimensional orthogonalized analysis matrix, constructed with :py:meth:`ptwt.MatrixWavedec2`.
-:py:meth:`ptwt.MatrixWavedec2`.

 .. _fig-boundary-synthesis2d:

 .. figure:: ./figures/synthesis2d.png
   :width: 100%
   :alt: Sparsity patterns of two-dimensional synthesis or IFWT matrices.
-Upper indices indicate individual scale matrices.

   Sparsity patterns of two-dimensional synthesis or IFWT matrices.
 Upper indices indicate individual scale matrices.
   The transformation matrix on the left is the matrix-product of all three scale-matrices.